2019 Honda Pilot vs Toyota Highlander

 When drivers throughout Fort Myers or Port Charlotte seek a reliable vehicle for their family, they could consider the Honda Pilot or the Toyota Highlander.
 However, which one would be right for you?

-To help answer that question, our team at Port Charlotte Honda created this 2019 Honda Pilot vs. Toyota Highlander comparison.
+To help answer that question, our team at Norm Reeves Honda Superstore Port Charlotte created this 2019 Honda Pilot vs. Toyota Highlander comparison.
 We’ll give you a detailed look at each SUV to help you make an informed decision.
 Read all about them below, and contact us if you have any questions.

 Honda Pilot vs Toyota Highlander: Interior Space & Amenities